ta-data-remote/Project-Week-1-Build-Your-Own-Game/README.md

 The goal of the project is to build a simple console game

 ## Rules
+The FunBrain Magician will pick a secret number and put it in his hat.
+You guess what number it is.
-Guess the secret number in the magician's hat.
-If your guess is higher or lower, you'll get a hint.
+If your guess is too high or too low, FunBrain will give you a hint.
+See how many turns it takes you to win!

 ## Workflow
 1. Research about the game.